EmadAghaei/mutatation-test-pit/README.md

 # mutation-test-pit

-To run the mutation tests, execute the following commands
+Execute the following commands to  run the mutation tests

     mvn clean install                              #clean and compile
     mvn test                                       #run jUnit